jc-johnson/SE-491---Trello-App/README.md

 # SE-491---Trello-App

+This is our team's repo for the SE 491 Trello Power Up

+# Steps to set up Jest for testing

-# npm init -y
+npm init -y

-# npm i --save-dev jest
+npm i --save-dev jest

-# npm run test
+npm run test